ehsteve/roentgen/docs/guide/tour.rst

     plt.ylabel('Mass Attenuation Coefficient [' + str(si_matten.data[0].unit) + ']')
     plt.title(si_matten.name)

-In order to determine the x-ray attenuation by a material the :ref:`Material` object is provided.
+In order to determine the x-ray attenuation by a material the `roentgen.absorption.Material` object is provided.
 This object can easily be created by providing the thickness of the material through which the x-rays are interacting.
+The thickness must be given by an `~astropy.units.Quantity`.
 For example, a 500 micron thick layer of Aluminum can be created by::

     al = Material('Al', 500 * u.micron)